 Students admitted to the Ph.D. program receive an assistantship renewable for five years.
 After the fifth year, students are eligible for competitively awarded dissertation completion fellowships offered through the McAnulty Graduate School.
-Financial support in return for additional adjunct teaching is also often available.
+Financial support in return for additional adjunct teaching is also often available during the sixth year in the program.

 Ph.D. assistantships include stipends and full tuition waivers.
 For the 2018-19 academic year, the stipend is $18,000.
 The tuition waivers cover all tuition expenses associated with required coursework and dissertation credits, as well as any credits necessary to pursue language study.
 Additional stipend awards are also available for students to intensively study languages abroad during at least one summer in the program.
 Funding is usually available for students to attend conferences at which they are presenting.